 Constant changes in cloud offerings and plans can make it difficult to track where money is being wasted on unused features.
 The granularity of bills generated by multiple cloud vendors simultaneously makes it easier to see where your costs are ballooning, and harder to manage cost attribution.
 Major cloud platforms, including AWS, Azure, and Google Cloud Platform (GCP) lack similarity or standardization when it comes to services, plans, APIs, or billing formats and models.

 To prevent overspending and drive efficient cloud services consumption, your DSM processes and financial management tools must work together.
 Without control over cloud spend, scaling will become an unsustainable goal.

-When you partner with Unisys, you equip yourself to meet and overcome the challenges posed to your organisation by multi-cloud and hybrid cloud environments, creating a path forward to a sustainable and scalable future.
-You can gain a competitive advantage for your organisation by integrating the latest advancements for full digital transformation, from automation and machine learning to hybrid and multi-cloud coordination and security.
+To that end, when you partner with Unisys, you equip yourself to meet and overcome the challenges posed to your organization by multi-cloud and hybrid cloud environments, creating a path forward to a sustainable and scalable future.
+You can gain a competitive advantage for your organization by integrating the latest advancements for full digital transformation, from automation and machine learning to hybrid and multi-cloud coordination and security.